tencentyun/intlcloud-documents/yehe_doc/存储/数据万象/API 文档/任务与工作流/批量任务接口/查询任务_intl_en.md

 | NonExistJobIds | Response | List of non-existing job IDs queried.
 If all jobs exist, this node will not be returned. |  String |

 The content of `JobsDetail` varies by triggering method.
 For more information, see the following documents:
-- <a href="https://intl.cloud.tencent.com/document/product/1045/47029" target="_blank">Triggering Job (Workflow)</a>
+- <a href="https://www.tencentcloud.com/document/product/1045/47029#jobsDetail" target="_blank">Triggering Job</a>
 - Triggering Job (Independent Node)

 #### Error codes

 There are no special error messages for this request.
-For common error messages, see [Error Codes](https://intl.cloud.tencent.com/document/product/1045/49353).
+For common error messages, see [Error Codes](https://intl.cloud.tencent.com/document/product/1045/33700).

 ## Samples